 I've got a brand new Mac yesterday and noted that it states PHP will be removed from future Mac OS versions by default.

 I'm pretty surprised they go this way.
-By default, it comes with PHP 7.3, and I needed 7.4 for my project so let me guide you through the process of setting up PHP on your Mac!
+By default, it comes with PHP 7.3, and I needed 7.4 for my project so let me guide you through setting up PHP on your Mac!

 Mac's warning looks like this:

 However, don't be scared.
-It's quite easy these days to install PHP, and even install multiple versions if you like.
+It's pretty easy to install PHP and even install multiple versions if you like.

-When it comes to installing software on your Mac, there is literally only one package manager we need, and it's Homebrew.
+When it comes to installing software on your Mac, we need only one package manager, and it's Homebrew.